1144042967/auto-resource/README.md

 - Fluid will actively transfer fluid evenly to the six veneers, or other MOD pipelines can be used to extract fluid
 - Synthetic materials require water buckets/lava buckets and smooth stones
 - In the case of redstone activation, 4 attempts will be made per second to place fluid into the air block below the machine
+- When the main / off hand right clicks on the fluid machine with an empty bucket, a bucket of liquid will be taken out

 ## Block machine
 - Support the production of dirt, cobblestone, stone, smooth stone, clay, sand, gravel, granite, diorite, andesite, calcite, tuff, cobbled deepslate, prismarine, obsidian, netherrack, soul sand, soul soil, blackstone, basalt, and end stone